Ratheshprabakar/Leetcode-30DayMayChallenge/README.md

 [Solution](https://github.com/Ratheshprabakar/Leetcode-30DayMayChallenge/blob/master/Day4.c)

 ---
-***Day 5*** :Given a string, find the first non-repeating character in it and return it's index.
+***Day 5(First Unique Character in a String)*** :Given a string, find the first non-repeating character in it and return it's index.
 If it doesn't exist, return -1

 s="leetcode"
 return 0